Virtual Tour of London

 Trafalgar Square is a must see, as a visit to London would be incomplete without marvelling at the huge height of Nelson's column and the 4 huge bronze statues of lions which sit at the base of the column.

 The vast space of the Square is used for multi cultural festival and events.
 These are organised throughout the summer and usually take place on Saturdays and Sundays.
 These events are fantastic and you can expect to see stunning costumes and dancers and hear great music too.
-Recently the huge, magical Sultan's elephant (created by Royal de Luxe) walked through Trafalgar Square and sprayed thousands of visitors with a cooling mist of water from his spout!

 Nearest Tube/Rail Station: Charing Cross